jiko/cyborgmanifesto/index.md

-<p>School: Deepening coupling of high-tech capital needs and public educa-tion
+<p>School: Deepening coupling of high-tech capital needs and public education
-at all levels, differentiated by race, class, and gender; managerial classes involved in educational reform and refunding at the cost of</p>

-<p>remaining progressive educational democratic structures for children
-and teachers; education for mass ignorance and repression in technocratic and militarized culture; growing and-science mystery cults in dissendng and radical political movements; continued relative scientific illiteracy among white women and people of colour; growing industrial direction of education (especially higher education) by science-based multinationals
+at all levels, differentiated by race, class, and gender; managerial classes involved in educational reform and refunding at the cost of remaining progressive educational democratic structures for children and teachers; education for mass ignorance and repression in technocratic and militarized culture; growing science mystery cults in dissenting and radical political movements; continued relative scientific illiteracy among white women and people of colour; growing industrial direction of education (especially higher education) by science-based multinationals